scchess/Qualimap/doc/analysis.rst

 Genomic
 -------

 Genomic analysis reports information for the evaluation of the quality of the alignment data provided.
 This information eases decision-making for further analysis of the data.
 In short, the basic statistics of the alignment (number of reads, coverage, GC content, etc.) are summarized and a number of useful graphs are produced.
-In addition, the user can provide an annotation file so the results are provided for the reads mapping inside (and optionally outside) of the corresponding genomic regions.
+In addition, the user can introduce an annotation file so the results are computed for the reads mapping inside (and optionally outside) of the corresponding genomic regions.

 Input
 ^^^^^

 :guilabel:`BAM file`
   Path to the sequence alignment file in BAM format.
-Note, that the BAM file has to be sorted by coordinate.
-Sorting can be performed with `satmtools <http://samtools.sourceforge.net/>`_.
+Note, that the BAM file has to be sorted by chromosomal coordinates.
+Sorting can be performed with `satmtools sort <http://samtools.sourceforge.net/>`_.

 :guilabel:`Draw chromosome limits`
   If selected, vertical dotted lines will be placed at the beginning of each chromosome according to the information found in the header of the BAM file.

-:guilabel:`Analyze regions`
+:guilabel:`Analyze Regions`
-  Activating this option results in analysis of the alignment data only in specified region.
+  Activating this option allows the analysis of the alignment data for the regions of interest.

-:guilabel:`GFF file`
+:guilabel:`GFF File`
-  The path to the annotation file that specifies regions of interest.
+  The path to the annotation file that specifies the regions of interest.
+The file must be **tab-separated** and have `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_ or `GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_ format.

-:guilabel:`Analyze outside regions`
+:guilabel:`Analyze Outside Regions`
-  This option allows to provide the information about the alignment data outside of the regions of interest.
-Useful for comparison purposes.
+  If checked, the information about the reads that mapped outside of the regions of interest will be also computed and shown in a separated section.

+.. _input-gc-content:

-:guilabel:`Compare GC content distribution with...` Option allows to compare calculated distribution with selected precalculated genome distribution.
-Currently two genome distributions are available: human (hg19) and mouse (mm9)
+:guilabel:`Compare GC Content Distribution with...` This allows to compare calculated distribution with selected precalculated genome distribution.
+Currently two genome distributions are available: human (hg19) and mouse (mm9).
+More genomes will be included in future releases.

 Advanced parameters
 """""""""""""""""""

-:guilabel:`Number of windows`
+:guilabel:`Number of Windows`
-  Number of windows used to split the selected genome reference.
-Default is 400.
+  Number of windows used to split the reference genome.
+This value is used for computing the graphs that plot information across the reference.
+Basically, reads falling in the same window are aggregated.
+The higher the number, the bigger the resolution of the plots but also longer time will be used to process the data.
+By default 400 windows are used.

-:guilabel:`Number of threads`
+:guilabel:`Number of Threads`
-  The genomic analysis computation can be performed in parallel on a multicore system using the given number of threads.
-The default number of threads equals number of available processors.
+  In order to speed up the computation, the genomic analysis computation can be performed in parallel on a multicore system using the given number of threads.
+More information on the paralization of qualimap can be found `here <poner>`_ the The default number of threads equals number of available processors.

-:guilabel:`Reads per chunk`
+:guilabel:`Reads per Chunk`
-  To speed up the computation reads are analyzed in chunks.
-Each chunk is analyzed by single thread.
-This option controls the number of reads in a chunk.
+  In order to reduce the load of I/O, reads are analyzed in chunks.
+Each chunk contains the selected number of reads which will be loaded into memore and analyzed by a single thread.
 Smaller number may result in lower performance, but also the memory consumption will be reduced.
+The default value is 1000 reads.

 Output
 ^^^^^^

+Example
+"""""""

+Click `here <plasmodium/qualimapReport.html>`_ for an example of the produced output.
+This report was produced by Qualimap using the DNA sequencing data of *Plasmodium falciparum* from produced by *Wellcome Trust Sanger Institute* [#sanger]_

+Details
+"""""""

 :guilabel:`Summary`
-  Basic information and statistics for the alignment sequencing input.
-For example, number of reads, number of mapped reads, mean coverage, chromosome-based statistics, etc.
+  **Basic information** and statistics for the alignment data.
+Qualimap reports here information about the total number of reads, number of mapped reads, paired-end mapping performance, read length distribution, insert size, nucleotide content, coverage, mapping quaility and chromosome-based statistics.

-:guilabel:`Input data & parameters`
-  Section provides the information about selected input parameters.
+:guilabel:`Input`
+  In this section information about the **input data** and parameters is shown.

-:guilabel:`Coverage arcross reference`
+:guilabel:`Coverage Across Reference`
   This plot consists of two figures.
-The upper figure provides the coverage (red color) and coverage deviation across the reference sequence.
-The lower figure show gc-content across reference (black color) and it’s deviation.
+The upper figure provides the **coverage distribution** (red line) and coverage deviation across the reference sequence.
+The coverage is measured in *X* [#X]_.
+The lower figure shows **GC content** across reference (black line) together with its average value (red dotted line).

-:guilabel:`Coverage`
-  Histogram Frequency histogram of the coverage.
+:guilabel:`Coverage Histogram (scaled)`
+  Histogram of the number of **genomic locations** having a given **coverage rate**.
+The bins of the *x* axis are conviniently scaled by aggregating some coverage values in order to produce a representative histogram also in presence of the usual NGS peaks of coverage.

-:guilabel:`Coverage histogram (0-50X)`
+:guilabel:`Coverage Histogram (0-50X)`
-  There is often big picks of coverage across the reference and the scale of the Coverage Histogram graph scale may not be adequate.
-In order to solve this, in this graph genome locations with a coverage greater than 50X are groped into the last bin.
+   Histogram of the number of **genomic locations** having a given **coverage rate**.
+In this graph genome locations with a coverage greater than **50X** are grouped into the last bin.
+By doing so a higher resolution of the most common values for the coverage rate is obtained.

-:guilabel:`Coverage quota`
-  Provides an easy way of viewing how much reference has been sequenced with a coverage higher than a selected level.
+:guilabel:`Genome Fraction by Coverage`
+  Provides a visual way for viewing how much **reference** has been **sequenced** with **at least** a given **coverage rate**.
+This graph should be interpreted as follows: If I select a coverage rate of **at least 10X** (*x* axis), how much of my reference (*y* axis )will be consider?
+The answer to this question in the case of the `provided example <plasmodium/qualimapReport.html#genome_coverage_quotes.png>`_ is **~86%**.

 :guilabel:`Mapped Reads Nucleotide Content`
-  This plot demonstrates the nucleotide content per read position.
+  This plot shows the **nucleotide content per position** of the **mapped reads**.

 :guilabel:`Mapped Reads GC Content Distribution`
-  This graph shows the distribution of GC content per read.
-When compared with genome distribution this plot allows to check if there is a shift in the GC content.
+  This graph shows the distribution of **GC content** per **mapped read**.
+If compared with a precomputed :ref:`genome distribution <input-gc-content>`, this plot allows to check if there is a shift in the GC content.

 :guilabel:`Duplication Rate Histogram`
-  The histogram shows how many reads start at unique position.
+  Histogram of the duplication rate... **!CHECK with Konstantin again! what is the y axis? it does not sum up the number of reads** of how many reads start at unique position.
 This plot is helpful to see if the fragment distribution across genome.

-:guilabel:`Mapping quality across reference`
-  Plot provides mapping quality across reference as indicate by the parameters.
+:guilabel:`Mapping Quality Across Reference`
+  This plot provides the **mapping quality** distribution **across the reference**.

-:guilabel:`Mapping quality histogram`
+:guilabel:`Mapping Quality Histogram`
-  Histogram of the mapping quality frequency
+  Histogram of the **!CHECK with Konstantin again! what is the y axis? it does not sum up the number of reads**

 .. _rna-seq: